Developing Solutions That Benefit the Social Sector

 In challenges held over the past year in Delaware, London, Mumbai, New York and Ohio – dozens of socially-focused organizations have benefitted from the students’ creativity and technical skills.

-Many students agree that the Code for Good Hackathon is “the best coding event I have attended” and that they love the “intense atmosphere of rapid development and the enthusiasm that radiated from everyone.”
+Many students agree that the Code for Good is “the best coding event I have attended” and that they love the “intense atmosphere of rapid development and the enthusiasm that radiated from everyone.”

 Force for Good is a social innovation program organized by JPMorgan Chase’s Technology for Social Good team.
 The program leverages our technology staff volunteers and our internal subject matter experts to form creative, motivated, and diverse project teams.
 Technology analysts from our full time program form core project teams, and are paired up with more skilled mentors.
 These skilled technologists work with social organizations experiencing issues that can be addressed with technology to drive their programs forward.
 Projects range from mobile application development to technology optimization.
 To learn more about the program, please visit this page.